 Ole Miss Theatre is the production arm of the Department of Theatre & Film.
 Ole Miss Theatre produces 4-5 shows a year representing a variety of forms and eras with at least one production each season being a major musical.
-The primary mission of Ole Miss Theatre is to bring quality theatre experiences to departmental students, the University community and the area at large through the production of culturally relevant works.
+The primary mission of Ole Miss Theatre & Film is to bring quality experiences to departmental students, the University community and the area at large through the production of culturally relevant works.
 Join our mailing list.

 We are grateful for the support of our patrons and donors.
-You can support Ole Miss Theatre and the work of our student actors, designers, and technicians by becoming a season ticket holder (UM Box Office) or Ole Miss Theatre Friend, Sponsor, Patron, Angel , or Benefactor.
+You can support Ole Miss Theatre & Film and the work of our student actors, designers, and technicians by becoming a season ticket holder (UM Box Office) or Ole Miss Theatre Friend, Sponsor, Patron, Angel , or Benefactor.
 Contact the department for more information.

 Ole Miss Theatre auditions are open to the university and local community.
 There are two auditions, one for the Fall Semester shows and one for the Spring Semester shows.
 Both are usually held the Saturday before the semester starts.
 Additional auditions will be announced as necessary.

 September 20; September 22; September 24 – 29; October 1 – 4; at 7:30pm

 September 22; September 28 – 29; October 6 at 2:00pm

 Left quad.
 Right quad.
 Lunge.
 A girls indoor soccer team warms up.
 From the safety of their suburban stretch circle, the team navigates big questions and wages tiny battles with all the vim and vigor of a pack of adolescent warriors.
 A portrait of life, liberty, and the pursuit of happiness for nine American girls who just want to score some goals.